baked-potata/React-Classes/notes.md

 ### Babel

-Balel is the compiler for react.
+Babel is the compiler for react.

 ## Why react